danwing/cidfi/draft-wing-cidfi.md

 On initial connection to a QUIC server, the client includes a new QUIC transport parameter CIDFI ({{iana-tp}}) which is remembered for 0-RTT.

-If the server does not indicate CIDFI support, CIDFI processing stops.
+If the server does not indicate CIDFI support, the client can still perform CIDFI -- but does not expect different CIDs to indicate different packet metadata.
+The client can still signal its CNE about the flow, because the client knows some characteristics of the flow it is receiving.
+For example, if the client requested streaming video of a certain bandwidth from the server or participated in a WebRTC offer/answer exchange, the client knows some metadata about the incoming flow without the server supporting CIDFI.
+Processing continues with the next step.

 If the server indicates CIDFI support, then the server creates a new Server-Initiated, Bidirectional QUIC stream which is dedicated to